HTTP-RPC/Kilo/README.md

 ).from("employees");
 ```

-This code could be used to transform the results to a list of `Employee` instances and return them to the caller:
+This code could be used to transform the results to a list of `Employee` instances:

 ```java
 try (var connection = dataSource.getConnection()) {